 You are required to submit a University Transcript as part of your application to Cambridge.
 Please note that your application will not be considered unless a transcript is received.

-- If your University Transcript is not available to you at the time of application, please contact your preference College (or the Cambridge Admissions Office in the case of open applications) to advise them that you will submit your University Transcript at a later stage.
-It is important that you send your transcript directly to your preference College (or the Cambridge Admissions Office in the case of open applications) as soon as it becomes available.
-This should not delay submission of your High School Transcript or your COPA..
+- If your University Transcript is not available to you at the time of application, please contact your preference College (or the Cambridge Admissions Office in the case of open applications) to enquire about the possibility of submitting you University Transcript at a later stage.
+You should not delay submission of your High School Transcript or your SAQ.

 Please also follow the flow chart above to determine whether or not you must submit a High School Transcript in addition to your University Transcript.
 If you are required to submit both a High School Transcript and a University Transcript, your application will not be considered unless both are received and you will need to combine them to create a single PDF.

 We strongly recommend that you download and use the Firefox web browser (www.mozilla.com/firefox) to complete the SAQ, as it may not display correctly in other browsers.
 If you are having difficulty displaying pages of the SAQ correctly (when they have previously displayed without any problems) please try logging out and logging back in again.
 This should correct any problems you are experiencing.